 Surprisingly enough, the Tax Office takes the view that a German GmbH & Co KG should be viewed from the Spanish tax perspective like a partnership, rather than like a commercial company.
 This criterion has deep tax implications; for instance, the GmbH & Co KG could not claim the benefits of the Tax Treaty signed between Spain and Germany, or the Parent-Subsidiary Directive…The Tax Office criterion is therefore based on the tax treatment of the German entity, rather than in its legal features.

-However, the Tax Office understands that the dividends paid by the Spanish Subsidiary to the GmbH & Co KG would be exempt in Spain from any Withholding Tax since this entity, in this particular case, is a Permanent Establishment of a UE company, the Dutch BV, that will qualify as a parent company under the Parent Subsidiary Directive.
+However, the Tax Office understands that the dividends paid by the Spanish Subsidiary to the GmbH & Co KG would be exempt in Spain from any Withholding Tax since this entity, in this particular case, is a Permanent Establishment of a EU company, the Dutch BV, that will qualify as a parent company under the Parent Subsidiary Directive.